tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

     <p>The Gaming Session - During</p>
 </div>

-??? info "Try Initial Setup"
-    **Question:** Can the user begin interacting with the game?
+??? info "**Question:** Can the user begin interacting with the game?"

     ???
 "If Yes"
         Move into gameplay and observe performance.